-- The school prospectus. - The information given to new parents / carers, referring authorities when their children and young people join the school. - The information given to the children themselves. - School bulletins or newsletters. - Documents supplied to volunteers and contractors. - A specific complaints leaflet which includes a form on which a complaint can be made. - Posters displayed in areas that will be used by the public, such as reception or the main entrance. - The company website, where used.
+- The school prospectus. - The information given to new parents / carers, referring authorities when their children and young people join the school. - The information given to the children themselves. - School bulletins or newsletters. - Documents supplied to volunteers and contractors. - The company website, where used.